AdobeDocs/adobe-sign/overview/using_the_apis.md

+ **NOTE**: This content is deprecated.
+Please use https://opensource.adobe.com/dc-acrobat-sdk-docs/adobesignsdk/index.html
 # Using the APIs

 See the [Getting Started](../gstarted.md) section to read about the steps involved in creating your first app!